+Provisional admit students must complete all COMPASS assessments.
 Provisional admission status is only granted for two consecutive semesters, or a total of fifteen hours.
 Two of those fifteen hours must be GEN 101 Student Success Strategies.
-At the end of twelve semester hours, a provisional-admit student may petition the College Admissions Committee for regular admission status.
+At the end of fifteen semester hours, a provisional admit student may petition the College Admissions Committee for regular admission status.
 Regular, degree-seeking admission status, will be granted to those provisional admit students who have demonstrated successful academic performance.
-Options will be discussed for those provisional admit students who are not ready for regular college admission after the completion of twelve hours.
+Options will be discussed for those provisional admit students who are not regular college admission after the completion of twelve hours.